kristoferlund/ic-siws/packages/ic_siws_js/README.md

 ### Usage with Svelte

 > [!TIP]
-> A complete React example can be found in the [ic-siws-svelte-demo](xxx) repository.
+> A complete Svelte example can be found in the [ic-siws-svelte-demo](https://github.com/kristoferlund/ic-siws-svelte-demo) repository.

 #### 1. Initialize the SIWS manager